 Do you have sore knees after a long ride?
 Many riders develop knee pain as a result of struggling to keep their stirrup leathers and fenders rotated so that their stirrups hang in the proper direction.
 One of the most prevalent physical issues among western riders can be avoided by learning to turn your stirrups.

 The fender will be at a 90-degree angle with a turned stirrup.
 A stirrup that has not been twisted will hang parallel to the fender.
 Turned and unturned stirrups are demonstrated in the photographs on this page.

-When the stirrups are turned, you can easily slip your boot in without having to reach down and hold the stirrup.
-You also won't have to fight the natural twist of the leathers and fenders, which is what causes the knee pain.
-There are several stirrups now on the market that are on a swivel and therefore, don't need to be turned.
-But, there's really no need to buy anything special.
-You can easily fix the problem with your existing stirrups.
+You may easily slip your boot in without having to reach down and grasp the stirrup when the stirrups are turned.
+You will not have to contend with the natural twist of the leathers and fenders, which is the source of knee pain.
+There are various stirrups on the market currently that are on a swivel and do not require turning.
+However, there is no need to purchase anything particular.
+Your existing stirrups will simply solve the problem.

-- Place your saddle on a saddle stand
+- Set your saddle up on a stand.

-If you make a habit of always storing your saddle with a stick through the stirrups, you'll find that they'll be trained pretty quickly.
-And your knees will thank you.
+If you make it a habit to always store your saddle with a stick through the stirrups, you will notice that they rapidly learn.
+Your knees will appreciate it.

 More how to articles: